 You should be made aware that the computer does not see a difference between an upper and lower case letter, a and A but to the server, they are two completely different letters.
 This can result in your website working correctly on your computer but when you move it to the web, the links break.

-The computer also sees the space as a completely different character, so do not use any spaces when naming web files.
+The computer also sees the space character as a completely different character %20, This%20file%20uses%20spaces so do not use any spaces when naming web files.
 You can use the underscore and the dash.
-The underscore links words together when you double click, while the dash separates them.
+The underscore links words together when you double click, while the dash isolates them.
+You can also use camel case thisFileIsCamelCase.

 The space is an example of a reserved character and is changed to a percent-encoding.
 It also effects: " % , . < > \ / ^ ` { | } so do not use these reserved characters when you name a folder or file.